ItsMeSamey/chain-reaction/README.md

 # Bugs
-★only when rows>>columns
-→textsize too large

-→1 pixel gaps in cells(maybe a pygame issue)

-→cells get filled on pressing play button(sometimes)
+→cells get filled on pressing play button (happens only if you changed something in settings)